Grandmother murder pair jailed for life

 The daughter and grandson of an 84-year-old woman have been jailed for life for her murder.

-Barry Rogers and Penelope John plied Betty Guy with drugs and alcohol before suffocating her to death at her home in Johnston, Pembrokeshire in 2011.
+Barry Rogers and Penelope John plied Betty Guy with drugs and alcohol before suffocating her to death at her Pembrokeshire home in 2011.

 Rogers, 33, and his 50-year-old mother John will serve a minimum of 11 years before they are eligible for parole.